pkmn/engine/docs/TESTING.md

 search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) use case where various battles are played out each turn to the end numerous times to determine the best course of action.

-Before running the benchmark, care needs to be taken to set up the environment to be as stable as possible, e.g. [disabling CPU performance scaling, Intel Turbo Boost, etc](https://easyperf.net/blog/2019/08/02/Perf-measurement-environment-on-Linux).
-The benchmark tool measures 4 different configurations:

-- **`BattleStream`**: this configuration attempts to use Pokémon Showdown's `BattleStream`/`BattlePlayer` APIs mostly as intended, with 2 tweaks:

-  1. A special `RandomPlayerAI` is used that directly inspects the `Battle` to avoid making unavailable choices and matches the AI used by all of the other configurations.
-  2. The `Battle` within the `BattleStream` is directly inspected in order to more easily grab the turn count and also to [patch fix various speed ties](#patches).
+Notably, the benchmark does not attempt to measure the performance of Pokémon Showdown via either its `BattleStream` abstraction or the `pokemon-showdown` binary.
+The `BattleStream` isn't that difficult to use (though you need to use a special `RandomPlayerAI` that directly inspects the `Battle` to avoid making unavailable choices and matches the AI used by all of the other configuration in addition to directly accessing the `BattleStream`s internal `Battle` object to more easily be able to grab the turn count and also to [patch fix various speed ties](#patches).), the main concern is that due to Pokémon Showdown's poor handling of promises internally it is fairly trivial to encounter race conditions that desync the benchmark.
 Pokémon Showdown's root `pokemon-showdown` binary is technically the blessed approach to using the simulator, but `BattleStream` is effectively the same thing but without the (sizeable) I/O overhead.
 Attempting to use the actual `pokemon-showdown` binary is deemed too difficult as there would then be no way to inspect the `Battle` in order to avoid making unavailable choices[^2], meaning it would be difficult to keep in sync with the other configurations.

+Before running the benchmark, care needs to be taken to set up the environment to be as stable as possible, e.g. [disabling CPU performance scaling, Intel Turbo Boost, etc](https://easyperf.net/blog/2019/08/02/Perf-measurement-environment-on-Linux).
+The benchmark tool measures 3 different configurations:

 - **`DirectBattle`**: this configuration introduces the concept of a `DirectBattle` which overrides the Pokémon Showdown `Battle` class to strip out unused functionality: